Einsums: the absolute basics for beginners#

 How to create a Tensor#

-To create an Einsums Tensor, you can use the function einsums::create_tensor()
+To create an Einsums Tensor, you can use the constructors for the tensor class einsums::Tensor.

 All you need to do to create a basic tensor is pass a name for the tensor and the dimensionality of each index.: